 So then at what point did their actions become evil?
 I don't know, and neither did they.
 But we do know that the first human sin was to choose perceived gain over relationship out of a combination of desire and fear.
-We are so much more complex than we could possibly comprehend.
+We are so much more complex than we could possibly comprehend and evil's part in that complexity is a puzzle.